It seems that my life has always revolved around three things: science, writing, and Ukraine.

 Because I have some knowledge of the Ukrainian language, I proofread texts translated from Ukrainian to English for Ukraïner, a website sharing stories about Ukraine and its culture.

-I also do some freelance editing and writing for newspapers, bloggers, and businesses.
+I also do some freelance editing and writing for newspapers, magazines, and blogs.